teatonic/teatonicsrv/README.md

 # Teatonic Services

-A full sample of services.
-Based on Tango generator : https://github.com/StudioEtrange/tango
+A full sample of services used as a demo for Tango generator : https://github.com/StudioEtrange/tango

 ## Installation

-### Install and update tango dependencies
+### Install or update tango dependencies

 ```